Navadeepkp/nft-preview-card-component/README.md

 # nft-preview-card-component
 NFT preview card component
 its a normal NFT preview card
-it created using html & css
+it created using html , css & javascript

+challenge from Front-end Mentor